RayhanWalia/stock_market_influence/README.md

 - In this folder, you will find the raw data.

 2. Outputs
+- Data
+  - In this sub-folder, the cleaned data and 'relative' data are available

+- Paper
-- In this folder you will find a reference file, RMarkdown file, and a pdf document of the paper.
+  - In this sub-folder you will find a reference file, RMarkdown file, and a pdf document of the paper.

 3. Scripts
-- This folder contains R-Scripts to retrieve, clean, and do analysis with the dataset.
+- This folder contains R-Scripts to retrieve, clean, and do analysis with the dataset (model building).

 4. Licence
 - Typical MIT licence for re usability